tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>This is an IRI property.
-In the absence of a TDWG controlled vocabulary,  it is recommended to use a value from the GBIF Nomenclatural Type Status  Vocabulary (https://rs.gbif.org/vocabulary/gbif/type_status.xml).</p></td>
+In the absence of a TDWG controlled vocabulary,  it is RECOMMENDED to use a value from the GBIF Nomenclatural Type Status  Vocabulary (https://rs.gbif.org/vocabulary/gbif/type_status.xml).</p></td>
 		</tr>
 		<tr>
 			<td>GitHub issue</td>